telematics-lab/IoD_Sim/leo/doc/leo.rst

 leo-circlular-orbit
 ###################

-The program configures a ``LeoCircularOrbitMobilityModel`` and traces the positions of the satellites during the simulation.
+The program configures a ``GeoLeoOrbitMobility`` and traces the positions of the satellites during the simulation.

 .. sourcecode:: bash